ptatien0307/MLProject/README.md

 Also using **GridSearchCV** for hyperparameter tuning and using **r2_score** for evaluation

+# Installation
+* Install docker (if you don't have)
+* Clone this repository
+* Build the image using command: `docker build - r <image's name> .`
+* Create the container using command: `docker run -d -p 80:80 <image's name>`
+* Open a web browser and navigate to http://localhost:80

 # Demo
 The project is deployed on [render](https://render.com/) with free usage.
 Due to render's policy, there'll be a delay in the response of the first request after a period of inactivity while the instance spins up.
 It will take time to load the website